wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 ### Rule Prerequisites
 One prerequisite for the Virtual Machine running the firewall are public endpoints.
 For the firewall to process traffic the appropriate public endpoints must be open.
 There are three types of traffic in this example; 1) Management traffic to control the firewall and firewall rules, 2) RDP traffic to control the windows servers, and 3) Application Traffic.
 These are the three columns of traffic types in the upper half of logical view of the firewall rules above.

 >[AZURE.IMPORTANT] A key takeway here is to remember that **all** traffic will come through the firewall.
 So to remote desktop to the IIS01 server, even though it's in the Front End Cloud Service and on the Front End subnet, to access this server we will need to RDP to the firewall on port 8014, and then allow the firewall to route the RDP request internally to the IIS01 RDP Port.
-The Azure Management Portal's "Connect" button won't work because there is no direct RDP path to IIS01 (as far as the portal can see).
+The Azure  portal's  portal Preview's  "Connect" button won't work because there is no direct RDP path to IIS01 (as far as the portal can see).
 This means all connections from the internet will be to the Security Service and a Port, e.g. secscv001.chinacloudapp.cn:xxxx (reference the above diagram for the mapping of External Port and Internal IP and Port).

 An endpoint can be opened either at the time of VM creation or post build as is done in the example script and shown below in this code snippet (Note; any item beginning with a dollar sign (e.g.: $VMName[$i]) is a user defined variable from the script in the reference section of this document.
 The "$i" in brackets, [$i], represents the array number of a specific VM in an array of VMs):